 London City Airport is in the Docklands area of east London.
 It is one of the easiest airports to travel to and from central London by public transport.

 DLR and tube: London City airport to/from central London

-The airport has its own station — ‘London City Airport’ (zone 3) — on the Docklands Light Railway (DLR).
+The airport has its own station — ‘London City Airport’ (zone 3).
 Trains from here connect with the underground (tube) network at:

 - Canning Town (for the Jubilee line)